Updated: Sep 14

 With the opening up of most countries, especially with Vaccinated Travel Lanes, we might be tempted to travel again.

+We all want to travel and enjoy ourselves.
 But, how do we travel safely?
-Especially during such times?

 Paddington Medical has a checklist for you, which may be helpful when you travel.